Amazon Logo

 1997 – 1998

 Two years later, the logo underwent some changes.
-For example, the winding road is now moved to the middle, and thin lines are depicted around it.
+For example, the winding road is now centered, with thin lines drawn around it.
 This symbolizes small paths and roads merging, conveying a subconscious message: all roads lead to Amazon.
 The logo’s color palette is black and white.

 1998